Cart

 Key Strategies for the Biggest Bass of the Year.

-- Locate Bait: During the prespawn phase they feed heavily to prepare for spawning.
-Look for schools of baitfish, which can often be spotted in shallow water around the grass.
+1. Locate Bait: During the prespawn phase, they feed heavily to prepare for spawning.
+Look for schools of baitfish, often spotted in shallow water around the grass.
 If you find the bait, you will likely find the bass.

 Adjust Techniques Based on Conditions: Be prepared to adapt your fishing techniques based on weather and water conditions.
 For example, if a cold front hits, bass may retreat to deeper waters and become less active.
 In such cases, slow down your presentation and use more subtle lures.
 By employing these “Strategies for Bass” and understanding the behavior of bass during the prespawn period, you can increase your chances of a successful fishing trip in Florida during prespawn in February.